Hypnos: Hypnos in the Iliad

 Hera went to see Zeus on Gargarus, the topmost peak of Mount Ida.
 Zeus was extremely taken by her and suspected nothing as Hypnos was shrouded in a thick mist and hidden upon a pine tree that was close to where Hera and Zeus were talking.
 Zeus asked Hera what she was doing there and why she had come from Olympus, and she told him the same lie she told Aphrodite.
-She told him that she wanted to go help her parent stop quarrelling and she stopped there to consult him because she didn't want to go without his knowledge and have him be angry with her when he found out.
-Zeus said that she could go any time, and that she should postpone her visit and stay there with him so they could enjoy each other's company.
+She told him that she wanted to go help her parent stop quarreling and she stopped there to consult him because she didn't want to go without his knowledge and have him be angry with her when he found out.
+Zeus said that she could go any time and that she should postpone her visit and stay there with him so they could enjoy each other's company.
 He told her that he was never in love with anyone as much as he loved her at that moment.
 He took her in his embrace and Hypnos went to work putting him to sleep, with Hera in his arms.
-While this went on, Hypnos travelled to the ships of the Achaeans to tell Poseidon, God of the Sea, that he could now help the Danaans and give them a victory while Zeus was sleeping.
+While this went on, Hypnos traveled to the ships of the Achaeans to tell Poseidon, God of the Sea, that he could now help the Danaans and give them a victory while Zeus was sleeping.
 This is where Hypnos leaves the story, leaving Poseidon eager to help the Danaans.
-Thanks to Hypnos helping to trick Zeus, the war changed its course to Hera's favour, and Zeus never found out that Hypnos had tricked him one more time.
+Thanks to Hypnos helping to trick Zeus, the war changed its course in Hera's favor, and Zeus never found out that Hypnos had tricked him one more time.